SlicerHeart/SlicerHeart/README.md

 # Importing DICOM files

 While DICOM standard specifies how 3D and 4D (3D+t) ultrasound volumes can be stored in standard fields, most ultrasound manufacturers do not follow this standard.
 Typically, only 2D screenshots or 2D+t screen capture videos are stored in standard fields.
-3D information is stored in private fields and proprietary algorithms are needed to intepret them.
+3D information is stored in private fields and proprietary algorithms are needed to interpret them.
 Most vendors do not make publicly available these proprietary algorithms.

 ## Philips